Communities

 `paket` may be overkill, but why is it not working?

-toraritte‭ wrote 12 months ago
+toraritte‭ wrote about 1 year ago

 Thank you for the answer!
 I did some digging in the meantime, and indeed the consensus is that using paket pays off mostly when the project reaches a certain level of complexity.